infinitered/ignite-bowser/readme.md

 ## The latest and greatest boilerplate for Infinite Red opinions (Beta)

+When you've installed the [Ignite CLI](https://github.com/infinitered/ignite), you can get started with this boilerplate.

 This is the boilerplate that [Infinite Red](https://infinite.red) uses as a way to test bleeding-edge changes to our React Native stack.

 Currently includes: